 Nature’s High-Performance Accelerators

-Celestial objects such as neutron stars are the remnants of exploded stars.
-They can eject particles with energies exceeding the capability of the best accelerators on Earth by a factor of a thousand or more.
-Subatomic particles have been detected with as much energy as a well-hit baseball!
-Known as cosmic rays, these high-energy particles are capable of reaching Earth, where they are studied either by satellite-based detectors like the Fermi Gamma-ray Space Telescope (Fermi), or from the ground with Cerenkov telescopes like HESS and VERITAS, instruments that examine interaction between the rays and the Earth’s atmosphere.
+Certain cosmic phenomena can eject particles with energies exceeding the capability of the best accelerators on Earth by a factor of a thousand or more.
+We know this because subatomic particles have been detected with as much energy as a well-hit baseball!
+Known as cosmic rays, these high-energy particles are capable of reaching Earth, where they are studied either by satellite-based detectors like the Fermi Gamma-ray Space Telescope (Fermi), or from the ground with Cerenkov telescopes like HESS and VERITAS, instruments that examine interactions between the rays and the Earth’s atmosphere.

 Understanding Natural Particle Acceleration Sources